smeup/ketchup/packages/ketchup/README.md

 3.  `component-property` is a mandatory kebab case suffix describing the property the variable will change, and is referred as a global component change if no `internal-component` has been specified.

+##### Usage

+For each property, there are two types of CSS variables: a local one and a more global one, prefixed with `--kup`.
+In this way it's also possible to define a basic theme.

+Always use the global one if possible, while override the local one if a particular instance of a component requires a peculiar value.

 ## Instructions